nicholaswhitman/paycheck-calculator/README.md

 ## Installation

-To install paycheck_calculator download the dist folder.
+Use pyinstaller on the .py file or paycheck_calculator download the dist folder.
 Open the application in the dist folder.
 Keep all files to keep the executable working properly.
 Only works on Windows OS

 ## License

 No license

+## output example
 ![image](https://github.com/nicholaswhitman/paycheck_calculator/assets/145265217/8ea084a6-5ab3-49f4-a195-12415e564055)